Everything You Need to Know about The Algarve

 Lifestyle in the Algarve

-Despite the climate’s homogeneity, there tends to be a small difference in temperatures.
-In the west, Atlantic winds buffet towering cliffs and generally keep the air four or five degrees cooler than in the east.
+In the west, near Lagos Atlantic winds buffet towering cliffs and generally keep the air four or five degrees cooler than in the east, near Tavira.

-The choice is yours: do you want a beach with dramatic geological formations, or would you rather stretch out on sandy spits in protected coves?
-The sheltered bay in Monte Gordo close to the Spanish border is said to have the warmest water in all the Algarve.
+The choice is yours: do you want a beach with dramatic geological formations, or would you rather stretch out on sandy protected coves?
+The sheltered bay in Monte Gordo close to the Spanish border is said to have the warmest water in all of the Algarve.

 As far as language is concerned, generally you can get by in English.
 The key is “get by.”
-If you want to venture into the Algarve’s authentic, sparsely inhabited, interior villages and savor the true flavor of the country, learn at least the basics.
+If you want to venture into the Algarve’s authentic, sparsely inhabited, interior villages and savor the true flavor of the country, learn at least some Portuguese.

-Despite what you may have heard, Portuguese is not a difficult language to learn.
+Portuguese is a romance language, very similar to Spanish or Italian, and not any more difficult to learn.
+Just be sure to study European or Continental Portuguese and not the Brazilian version since the latter is very different.
 It’s a welcome sign of respect to attempt to speak to locals in their native tongue.
 They’ll love you for it.
 And then they probably will want to practice their English.

 Another consideration is your preferred surroundings.
 Perhaps a bustling tourist town offering many activities and English-speaking locals is appealing.
-(But beware the months of July and August when tourism peaks.)
+(But beware of the months of July and August when tourism peaks.)
+Or maybe you seek a quieter lifestyle in a more rural setting?

-Below are three suggestions representing a variety of what the Algarve has to offer.
+Below are three suggestions representing a few popular expat havens in the Algarve but there are many more to consider.

-Originally conceived in the 1980s as a world-class golfing venue, Vilamoura offers elegant hotels, fine restaurants, and a large marina in addition to the pristine Praia da Falésia beach.
-A day trip will take you to Loulé, where you can immerse yourself in local culture.
+Originally conceived in the 1980s as a world-class golfing venue, Vilamoura offers elegant hotels, fine dining, and a large marina complex in addition to the pristine Praia da Falésia beach.
+For a more traditional Portuguese feel, Quarteira is only steps away with a local fish and produce market.
+A short drive to Loulé, to mingle with locals at the Arabic-inspired market or stroll around the historic center.

 Cost of Living in the Algarve